Winter Light: Plot

 In the final moments of Pastor Tomas Ericsson's noon service, only a handful of people are in attendance, including fisherman Jonas Persson and his pregnant wife Karin, and Tomas's ex-mistress, the atheistic Märta.
 After the service, Tomas, though coming down with a cold, prepares for his three o'clock service in another town.
 Before he leaves, however, the Perssons arrive to speak to him.
 Jonas has become morose after hearing that China is developing an atomic bomb.
 Tomas speaks to the man briefly, but asks Jonas to return after taking his wife home.
-No sooner have the Perssons left then substitute teacher Märta enters, and she attempts to comfort the miserable Tomas, and asks if he's read the letter she wrote to him.
+No sooner have the Perssons left than a substitute teacher Märta enters, and she attempts to comfort the miserable Tomas, and asks if he's read the letter she wrote to him.
 He has not, and tells her of his failure to help Jonas, and wonders if he will have anything to say, since he is without hope as well.
 Märta states her love for Tomas, but also her belief that he does not love her.
 She leaves, and Tomas reads her letter.

 In the letter, Märta describes Tomas's neglect of her, relating a story of how a rash that disfigured her body repulsed him, and neither his faith nor his prayers did anything to help her.
 She writes of how her family was warm and loving without religion, and expresses bewilderment at his indifference to Jesus.
 Tomas finishes the letter, and falls asleep.
 Awakened by the return of Jonas, Tomas clumsily tries to provide counsel, before finally admitting that he has no faith as well.
 He says his faith was an egotistical one – God loved humanity, but Tomas most of all.
 Serving in Lisbon during the Spanish Civil War, Tomas could not reconcile his loving God with the atrocities being committed, so he ignored them.
 Tomas finally tells Jonas that things make more sense if we deny the existence of God, because then man's cruelty needs no explanation.
 Jonas leaves, and Tomas faces the crucifix and declares himself finally free.